thheller/reagent-expo/README.md

 ;; no idea what to do for expo
 ```

+You can also use `expo start --web` in order to run [react native web](https://github.com/necolas/react-native-web).

+You'll want to disable hot reload for react native web (since shadow-cljs is a lot faster, and you'll lose all state).
+It's not possible to do this "properly", but neupsh@clojurians suggested the following:

+> you can't turn off the live reload, but you can workaround it

+> you can block requests to /sockjs-node/* in chrome (didn't work on firefox)

 ## Notes

 The `:app` build will create an `app/index.js`.
 In `release` mode that is the only file needed.
 In dev mode the `app` directory will contain many more `.js` files.